Harsh44-ydv/Mysql/README.md

 * The Database is an part of our life.
 We encounter several activities that involve our interaction with databases, for example in the bank, in the railway station, in school, in a grocery store, etc. These are the instances where we need to store a large amount of data in one place and fetch these data easily.

-## Command type of MySQL?
-There are 3 types of SQL commands:

-• DDL (Data Definition Language): A Data Definition Language (DDL) refers to a language that is used to modify data and define data structures.
-For instance, the DDL commands could be used to remove, add, or modify tables within a database

-• DML (Data Manipulation Language): A data manipulation language (DML) is used for adding (inserting), deleting, and modifying (updating) data in a database.
-A DML is often a sublanguage of a broader database language such as Mysql, with the DML comprising some of the operators in the language.

-• DCL (Data Control Language): A data control language (DCL) is used to control access to data stored in a database (authorization).
-In particular, it is a component of Structured Query Language (SQL).
-Data Control
-                              Language is one of the logical group in SQL Commands.

 ## Applications of MySQL